- Québec City

 The day is yours to explore more of the city.
 You may wish to take a relaxing bateaux mouche cruise along the St Lawrence River, visit the Planetarium for an insight into astronomy, stroll around the beautiful Botanical Gardens or learn about the environment in the distinctive Biosphere Museum.
 You could also visit the Museum of Fine Arts or go walking in Parc du Mont Royal for excellent views over the city.

 Take a taxi to the train station and board the train to Québec City.
 The journey takes around three and a half hours and you pass some beautiful scenery, including snow-capped mountains and dense evergreen forest.
 Upon arrival at Québec City's Gare du Palais, take a taxi to your hotel before heading out to take in this historic city's many sights.
 Enjoy a drink in one of the quaint cafes while soaking up the distinctly European atmosphere, or visit La Citadelle with its old fortified walls.

 Day 9 Québec City

-Join a two hour guided walking tour of old Québec with a small group of others.
+Join a two hour guided, small group walking tour of old Québec.
 Your guide is an expert on the city's history and gives you a fascinating insight into its past.
 Highlights include strolling along the Duffering Terrace for views over the surrounding countryside and the St Lawrence River, walking through the Governor's Garden to see the Wolfe-Montcalm monument and learning about the last siege on the city at La Maison du General.
 After the tour you can spend the rest of the day exploring the city through new eyes, spending more time at its historical sites, enjoying a spot of shopping or tucking into the fine French cuisine served in many of the cafes and restaurants.

 Day 10 International return flight